paiva/archives/README.md

 ![The Martian](archives.png)

-Inspired by the movie The Martian, this project emulates the research video logs that astronaut Mark Watney performs for the ARES organization.
+Inspired by the movie The Martian, this project emulates the research video logs that astronaut Mark Watney uses to document his progress and daily struggles to survive in Mars.

+### Architecture
+---
-The idea is to connect a set of webcams based in different locations and associate every cam to a single timepoint.
+We want to connect a set of webcams based in different locations and timepoints.

+Let C = {Set of cams belonging to a research space location L}.
+Let T be the timepoint where a log is created.
+Then,

-CAM = (id, location, time, video file)
+log = (CAM id, location, timepoint, video file)